devDucks/astroarch/README.md

 # Welcome to AstroArch!
-Astrophotography on ArchLinux for Raspberry Pis/x64, Manjaro and all Arch derived distros
+Astrophotography on ArchLinux for Raspberry Pi, PC and mini PC (works also on Manjaro and all Arch derived distros)

 [![Discord chat][discord-badge]][discord-url] <= Join us on discord!